Frequently Asked Questions

 When will I receive a tuition bill?

 Fall semester electronic bills (eBills) will be available for viewing and payment in early July and spring semester eBills will be available in early December.
+An email will be generated when your eBill is available and you will access your eBill in Br.
+LUWIS.
 The payment due dates are as follows:

 All financial obligations must be satisfied before a student’s registration is considered complete.